lowkeycode/react-notes/notes.md

 );
 ```

 Or we can use it to go back.
-(I assume its based onthe browser history api)
+(I assume its based on the browser history api)

 ```jsx
 <Button